percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 When a DTLS message is received by the media distributor from an endpoint, it forwards the UDP payload portion of that message to the key distributor encapsulated in a `TuneledDtls` message.
+If the media distributor knows which conference to which a given DTLS association belongs, it can pass the conference identifier to the key distributor using the `conf_id` field of the `TunneledDtls` message.

 The media distributor **MUST** support the same list of protection profiles for the life of a given endpoint's DTLS association, which is